neonevm/neon-evm.docs/docs/developing/getting_started.md

 *The purpose of this guide is to get you familiarized with the Neon EVM's high-level structure and to provide you with step-by-step instructions on how to set up your local Neon EVM development environment.*

-## Neon vs Ethereum

-Ethereum is set to remain a booming blockchain ecosystem.
-The number of active dApps on Ethereum is hovering above 300, and the number of active users of these dApps is close to 6 million, with the number of transactions continuing to be on the rise.
-Ethereum’s popularity is not only thanks to its processing of smart contracts, but also its sophisticated infrastructure for application development.

-Solana is one of the most technically advanced and innovative blockchains, offering low gas fees and high throughput of transactions.
-Among these innovations is its Proof-of-Stake (PoS) consensus system, which is reinforced via a Proof-of-History protocol, a transaction parallelization technology that optimizes resources and ensures that Solana can scale horizontally across GPUs and SSDs, along with an optimized mempool system that speeds up throughput.

-The Neon EVM is a cross-chain solution that allows dApp developers to access the advantages of Solana to expand their services, to offer new products like arbitrage or high-frequency trading, grow their user base, and decrease costs where possible, including gas fees.
-Neon EVM enables full compatibility with Ethereum on Solana.

 ## Quick Start

 To get started quickly with Neon, follow the steps below.